in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ---
 layout:     post
-title:      Introduction to JPA and Hibernate using Spring Boot Data Jpa
+title:      JPA and Hibernate Tutorial using Spring Boot Data JPA
-date:       2017-07-05 12:31:19
+date:       2020-07-08 12:31:19
-summary:    Complete journey starting from JDBC to JPA to Spring Data JPA using an example with Spring Boot Data Jpa starter project.
+summary:    Complete journey starting from JDBC to JPA to Spring Data JPA using an example with Spring Boot Data JPA starter project.
 We use Hibernate as the JPA Implementation.
 categories:  SpringBootJPA
 permalink:  /introduction-to-jpa-with-spring-boot-data-jpa
 ---